Experiences in Niue for the Luxury Traveller

 3. Dive in the Clearest Waters

 See what it’s like to scuba dive in up to 80m visibility through dramatic underwater chasms, caves and see astonishing marine life on one of the scuba diving tours in Niue.
-You have two choices when it comes to scuba operators in Niue, Niue Blue offers SSI-accredited dives and courses, while Magical Niue Sea Adventures is a PADI-accredited operator.
+You have two choices when it comes to scuba operators in Niue, Niue Blue and Magical Niue Sea Adventures.
 Compare your options further in The Guide to Scuba Diving in Niue.

 4. Get Acquainted with the Island on an Orientation Tour